ShreyanDev5/j-void/README.md

-# Java Compiler & DSA Practice Platform
+# J-Void: Minimalist Java Compiler

 A minimalist, web-based Java compiler designed for Data Structures and Algorithms (DSA) practice.
 This application provides a clean, distraction-free environment for coding, compiling, and executing Java code.